Locally compact space: Formal definition

 Condition (1) is probably the most commonly used definition, since it is the least restrictive and the others are equivalent to it when X is Hausdorff.
 This equivalence is a consequence of the facts that compact subsets of Hausdorff spaces are closed, and closed subsets of compact spaces are compact.
-Spaces satisfying (1) are also occasionally called weakly locally compact, as they satisfy the weakest of the conditions here.
+Spaces satisfying (1) are also called weakly locally compact, as they satisfy the weakest of the conditions here.

 As they are defined in terms of relatively compact sets, spaces satisfying (2), (2'), (2") can more specifically be called locally relatively compact.
 Steen & Seebach calls (2), (2'), (2") strongly locally compact to contrast with property (1), which they call locally compact.

 Spaces satisfying condition (4) are exactly the locally compact regular spaces.
 Indeed, such a space is regular, as every point has a local base of closed neighbourhoods.
 Conversely, in a regular locally compact space suppose a point $x$ has a compact neighbourhood $K$.
 By regularity, given an arbitrary neighbourhood $U$ of $x$, there is a closed neighbourhood $V$ of $x$ contained in $K\cap U$ and $V$ is compact as a closed set in a compact set.

 Condition (5) is used, for example, in Bourbaki.
 Any space that is locally compact (in the sense of condition (1)) and also Hausdorff automatically satisfies all the conditions above.
-Since in most applications locally compact spaces are also Hausdorff, these locally compact Hausdorff (LCH) spaces will thus be the spaces that this article is primarily concerned with.
+Since in most applications locally compact spaces are also Hausdorff, these locally compact Hausdorff spaces will thus be the spaces that this article is primarily concerned with.